We're offering 20% off September Live Online classes! See which courses are applicable. | Details

 Search UMBC Training Centers

 Students enroll in our Career Transition Programs primarily so they gain marketable knowledge, skills and abilities they can leverage post-program to launch a new career.
-To better set expectations for interested candidates, we have compiled feedback from our most successful Software Developer Foundations students over the past two years to provide you with their tips for making the most out of their 10 week training program and landing an entry-level role in the software development field.
+To better set expectations for interested candidates, we have compiled feedback from our most successful Python for Beginners (previously Software Developer Foundations) students over the past several years to provide you with their tips for making the most out of their training program and landing an entry-level role in the software development field.

-5 Tips For Gaining Key Software Development Skills In 10 Weeks:
+5 Tips For Gaining Key Software Development Skills In Just A Few Weeks:

 1. Commit To The Program

-The Software Developer Foundations program is intense.
-50% hands-on workshops, 2 sessions of 8-hour all day coding and rapid lecture from multiple instructors every class.
+The Python for Beginners program is intense.
+50% hands-on coding, PCEP (Certified Entry-Level Python Programmer) exam prep and rapid lecture from multiple instructors every class.
 Additionally, the focus of this course is to learn practical aspects of the Python programming language and learning a new, highly marketable skill always requires persistence to master.

 While students need to come with the initiative to learn, we provide significant support to help you learn well throughout the course.
 Every class, participants receive significant support from 2 or more instructors whose primary roles are to guide them along their understanding of how to code.
 When it comes to coding, an effective educational experience centers around a “trial and error” approach and that is the environment we support within the class, as well.
 Instructors create a collegial environment to learn how to code and facilitate students supporting one another, but our most successful students also plan out additional time between class sessions to practice coding independently.